proteusx/proteus/README.rst

 You can start Proteus from the start menu.
 Usually found under Applications/Office.
 Alternatively type **proteus** in a terminal.

-The documentation provides detailed instructions and examples.
+The documentation provides detailed usage instructions and examples.

 When running Proteus for the first time, a hidden directory ``.proteus`` will be created in your home directory to keep your personal defaults and output files.